Projecting-Success-Solutions-Portal/Hack-23/Challenge 2/Team 2B (or not 2B)/README.md

 Spot-check Copilot's assessment for veracity and hallucinations Data to be written to XLS doc
 Feed data to Power BI for visualisation
 Classify lessons, cause and precursors by applying standard categories

+**Solution Image**
 ![alt text](https://github.com/Projecting-Success-Solutions-Portal/Hack-23/blob/main/Challenge%202/Team%202B%20(or%20not%202B)/Team%202B%20screengrab.png)